Sunday 5/22: These docs will describe how to use this via API only.

 The main steps are quite simple:

-Collect a user's email for login or signup: Look up this email to see if the email exists on the Link network.
-We will send you a client_secret
+/lookup Collect a user's email for login or signup: Look up this email to see if the email exists on the Link network.
+We will send you a client_secret in our response.

 (If the user does NOT exist on Link: invite them to sign up for Link.
 Otherwise, continue with the below.)